You're Invited!

 Cook Farro

 • Rinse farro under cool, running water.
 In a medium saucepan, combine farro and water.
-Bring to a boil, add salt and bay leaf, then reduce to a simmer and stir occasionally, until farro is tender and all liquid is absorbed, about 30 minutes.
+Bring to a boil, add salt, then reduce to a simmer and stir occasionally, until farro is tender and all liquid is absorbed, about 30 minutes.
 Transfer to a rimmed baking sheet to cool.

 Make Dressing

-• Add the cooled olive oil, vinegar, mustard, and honey in a glass jar or small bowl and whisk to combine.
+• Add the cooled olive oil, vinegar, mustard, and maple syrup in a glass jar or small bowl and whisk or shake to combine.
 Season with salt and pepper to taste.

 Assemble Salad